-The Provider must also update the Parent Snapshot if the Participant experiences any significant changes in circumstances, and then again at the 12 Month Review.
+The Provider must update the Parent Snapshot within 28 days of the Participant experiencing any significant changes in circumstances.
+The Mentor must also update the Parent Snapshot within 28 days of the Participant entering the Review Phase.

 Example: A Mentor is completing the Parent Snapshot with a Participant, and the Participant confides that they are worried about their safety.
 The Mentor asks the Participant if they should stop and call the police.